SAP-samples/teched2022-IN264/exercises/ex1/README.md

 In this exercise, you will manually setup SAP Task Center service on your subaccount to enable SAP Task Center.
 It's also possible to execute a BTP booster to setup SAP Task Center, but we will not do that for this hands-on.
 Steps to setup SAP Task Center using a booster are mentioned in EX 1.2 for your reference only.
 After SAP Task Center is enabled in your BTP subaccount we will configure the BTP Launchpad service to integrate the SAP Task Center apps.
-Finally we will configure "Single-Sign-On" (SSO) for the "Enduser" to get acces to SAP Task Center web application without using basic authentication.
+Finally we will configure "Single-Sign-On" (SSO) for the "Enduser" to get access to SAP Task Center web application without using basic authentication.

-Content in this Excercise:
+Content in this Exercise:

 - [Enable SAP Task Center manually](README.md#exercise-11-enable-sap-task-center-manually)
 - [Run the BTP Booster for setting up SAP Task Center](README.md#exercise-12-execute-the-sap-task-center-booster)